 - an in-app rewards programme that encourages people to stick to their food goals.

-There is a growing trend for people to adopt a vegetarian or vegan diet, as well as having to deal with allergies and intolerances or ethical and religious choices.
-Many people experience energy fluctuations and dietary deficiencies, partially as a result of such changes or lack of nutrients.
-Dietary deficiencies often manifest themselves as cravings for foods that are not actually what a person needs, such as chocolate or potato crisps.
+Many people are adopting a vegetarian or vegan diet, as well as dealing with allergies, intolerances and ethical or religious concerns.
+Some of those people experience energy fluctuations and dietary deficiencies, partially as a result of such changes.
+Dietary deficiencies often manifest themselves as cravings for foods that are not actually what a person needs, such as chocolate or crisps.

-It’s often easier to eat unhealthy food on the run and there are huge temptations to eat sugary and fatty foods.
-People are inundated with advertising and images of unhealthy foods which tempt them to eat something they don’t really need.
-There are similar apps out there but a lot of them have photographs of unhealthy foods, which can easily sway a person from their goals.
+It's often easier to eat unhealthy food on the run and there are huge temptations to eat sugary and fatty foods.
+People are persuaded by advertising to eat something they don't really need.
+There are similar apps out there but a lot of them have photographs of such foods, which can easily sway a person from their goals.

 - frustration with maintaining energy levels after a change in diet;

-- cravings for sugary treats, fatty foods and low-fibre carbohydrates;
+- cravings for sugary treats, fatty foods and low-fibre carbs;

-- people are conscious that eating foods high in sugar or fat was not healthy;
+- people are conscious that eating foods high in sugar or fat was not healthy but it was convenient;

 - cravings were generally on-going;

-- a reluctance to use food-based apps or websites that tempt them with unhealthy or unwanted foods;
+- a reluctance to use food-based apps or websites that tempt them;

 - a dislike of food wastage;